 Ingredients: Packed with clarifying and soothing ingredients

 Umbrian Clay: If you're wondering what makes this mask so unique, the answer is Umbrian clay.
-Sourced from Nocera Umbra, a small town in Italy’s Perugia province, the alkaline minerals in the clay are said to help remove toxins, promote the renewal of skin cells, and balance the skin's pH.
-Byrdie editorial director Faith Xue even traveled to Nocera Umbra to learn about the clay’s rich history, no pun intended—and she swears its benefits are real.
-“It's a nice clay mask with quality ingredients , and it doeesn't feel super tight and uncomfortable like a lot of clay masks do,” she says.
+According to the brand, the alkaline minerals in this clay (sourced from Nocera Umbra, a small town in Italy's Perugia province) help remove toxins, promote the renewal of skin cells, and balance the skin's pH.
+Former Byrdie editorial director Faith Xue even traveled to Nocera Umbra to learn about the clay's rich history, no pun intended—and she swears its benefits are real.
+"It's a nice clay mask with quality ingredients, and it doesn't feel super tight and uncomfortable like a lot of clay masks do," she says.

 Sandalwood Oil: When applied topically, sandalwood oil is said to act as an anti-inflammatory, antimicrobial astringent without irritating or drying out the skin.
 However, also be advised that some people have a skin allergy or a sensitivity to common essential oils.
 If you're unsure if this applies to you, we recommend doing a smaller patch test on an area of skin to make sure you're in the clear.

 Chamomile Flower: Like sandalwood oil, the topical application of chamomile provides anti-inflammatory, anti-fungal, and antibacterial benefits.
 Best of all, when used in skincare products, it is hypoallergenic and neutralizes free radicals.

 It's also worth noting that this product passes the Byrdie Clean Beauty Pledge, which means its formulated without sulfates, parabens, formaldehyde, phthalates, mineral oil (and other petroleum distillates), coal tar, hydroquinone, and other potentially irritating or dangerous ingredients.